choonghyun-park/Object-Tracking-with-YOLACT/README.md

-# Object-Tracking-with-Yolact
+# Object-Tracking-with-YOLACT
-This is the repository of Object Tracking with Yolact and use ROS.
+This is the repository of Object Tracking with YOLACT and use ROS.